Podiatry Expert Witness, Gait, Footprints, Foot & Ankle Malpractice, Injury, Footprints

 Forensic Podiatry Expert Witness Analysis of Footprints, Shoes & Gait

 In his capacity as a forensic podiatrist, Dr. Nirenberg also provides forensic gait analysis of criminals captured on surveillance video.
-Forensic gait analysis can assist with linking (or unlinking) a criminal on video (or CCTV) to a suspect by comparing features or combinations of features of the perpetrator’s gait and suspect’s gait (the distinctive walk of a person, or the way a person moves or runs).
+Forensic gait analysis can assist with linking (or unlinking) a criminal on video (or CCTV) to a suspect by comparing features or combinations of features of the perpetrator’s gait and suspect’s gait (the manner of walking or running).

 To learn about forensic gait analysis CLICK HERE.

 Podiatry Expert Witness Credentials

 Dr. Nirenberg serves as President of the American Society of Forensic Podiatry and has served on the Forensic Podiatry Subcommittee of the International Association for Identification and he is board certified in foot and ankle surgery by the ABMSP and he has published and lectured on foot and ankle problems, podiatry and foot and ankle surgery.

 - Distinguished Podiatric Medical Writing Award, bestowed by the American Podiatric Medical Writers Association, May 1991.